 S.Africa's Grand Parade posts FY profit on Dunkin' closure

-JOHANNESBURG, Sept 20 (Reuters) - Grand Parade Investments (GPI) GPLJ.J said on Friday it posted a full-year profit as closure of its loss-making Dunkin' Donuts unit lifted the South African investment company's earnings.
+JOHANNESBURG, Sept 20 (Reuters) - Grand Parade Investments (GPI) GPLJ.J on Friday posted a full-year profit as closure of its loss-making Dunkin' Donuts unit lifted the South African investment company's earnings.

+GPI, which runs the Burger King chain of fast-food restaurants in South Africa and operates casinos, had reported a loss last year after its struggling units - Dunkin' Donuts and ice-cream business Baskin-Robbins - dented the company's earnings.

+The closure of both units, announced earlier this year after GPI failed to find a buyer, helped lift the investment company's headline earnings per share (HEPS).

-Headline earnings per share (HEPS), for the year ended June 30, came in at 8.91 cents per share compared with a headline loss per share of 11.18 cents last year, the company said.
+The company's HEPS - the main profit measure in South Africa that strips out certain one-off items, came in at 8.91 cents per share compared with a headline loss of 11.18 cents per share last year.

-HEPS is the main profit gauge used in South Africa that strips out certain one-off items.

-The impairment of the Dunkin' Brands DNKN.O businesses had a negative impact on our basic earnings per share, said Grand Parade, which also runs the Burger King chain of fast-food restaurants in South Africa.
+"We have made excellent progress in improving the overall profitability of the business, and this will continue to be a strong focus, along with driving new restaurant growth in Burger King," CEO Mohsin Tajbhai said in a statement.

-In 2016, GPI had signed a franchise agreement with Dunkin' Brands, which owns Dunkin' Donuts and ice cream company Baskin Robbins, betting that South African demand for snacks and drinks from international chains would hold up, despite pressures on disposable income.
+In 2016, GPI signed a franchise agreement with Dunkin' Brands Group DNKN.O, which owns Dunkin' Donuts and Baskin-Robbins, betting that South African demand for snacks and drinks from international chains would hold up, despite pressures on disposable income.

+However, retailers have been struggling to boost sales as a slowing economy, high unemployment rate and rising fuel costs reduced consumers' spending power.

+The liquidation of Dunkin' Donuts unit saw Grand Parade's headline loss narrow to 25.1 million rand ($1.70 million) from 36.6 million rand last year, while Baskin-Robbins' loss reduced to 11.5 million rand from 24.9 million rand in the year-ago period.

 (Reporting by Onke Ngcuka; Editing by Emma Rumney and Sherry Jacob-Phillips)